ppeccin/WebMSX/README.md

 #### Version 2.0

-- MSX1, MSX2 and MSX2+ machines.
+- 9 Generic machines (MSX1, MSX2, MSX2+).
 NTSC 60Hz or PAL 50Hz
 - PSG, SCC, SCC-I, FM-PAC and MSX-MUSIC sound
 - Cross platform HTML5/JS.
 Runs in any Browser, tested in Chrome/Firefox
 - Put games or any MSX software in webpages easily